davehowell/battlestern/README.md

 * row and col here represent the `NoseCoordinate` of the ship.
 * `battlestern` will validate the fleet layout to ensure
    - none of the ships are overlapping in the grid
-   - all of the ship nosecoordinates and full length of coordinates are situated within the grid
+   - all of the ship coordinates are situated entirely within the grid
+   - validation will not raise errors, just return duplicates & out_of_bounds properties of a Fleet this can be checked and dealt with as determined by the API client.

 ## Player Turns

 * A playername and a coordinate is required to call the `strike` function.
    - It will not reject duplicate coordinate attempts
-   - It will not prevent the same player from taking multiple consecutive turns
-   -

 ## Final notes
 * No attempt at influencing garbage collection is made here, e.g. by decrementing reference counts.
 This can be done in the client if required.
 * The code is only tested in Python 3, I don't see any point in supporting Python 2 if it is not necessary.

-* Generating graph diagrams was done using dot command line (installed with graphviz) e.g.
+## Generating graph diagrams
+This is done using dot files and the cli (installed with graphviz) e.g.
 ```bash
 dot -o classes.png -Tpng .\classes.dot
 dot -o game_objects.png -Tpng .\games_objects.dot
 ```

-## Taking it further
+## TODOs
-This is a very limited start and these are some things I would do to take it further.
-* Complete test suites using [Pytest](https://docs.pytest.org/en/latest/)
+I've started to do these things:

-* Python3 Docker container to launch a python virtualenv & run all tests
+* Docker container to launch a python virtualenv & run all tests
 * Use [typing](https://docs.python.org/3/library/typing.html) & MyPy for type hints.
 It's good enough for Guido & Dropbox, it's good enough for everyone.
-* Use sphynx for generating docs from all the module, class & function docstrings.
+* Use [sphynx](http://www.sphinx-doc.org) for generating docs from all the module, class & function docstrings.
 I've already used the right syntax to make this straightforward.

+## Taking it further
+This is a very limited start and these are some things I would do to take it further:

+* Complete test suites using [Pytest](https://docs.pytest.org/en/latest/)
 * Use a persistent datastore, add 'gameid' to track multiple games and use a json file or SQLite at the very least, or Postgres or MongoDB if scaling is required.
 * Add a front end with pretty interactive UI.
 [Pygame](https://www.pygame.org) is an awesome library for that
 * Use processes for multiprocessing to allow the UI and multiple games to run, this is something that this library shouldn't worry about though, it's something for the client to manage.